graphery/grapper-doc/src/guide/svg/events.md

 ## Capture events

-The preferred way to capture events in Graphane is through the `g-on:` directive.
+The preferred way to capture events in Grapper is through the `g-on:` directive.

 A simple way to capture the 'click' event is this: